Tomn94/ebooks_tutorial/README.md

 ![screenshot](http://i.imgur.com/g0Fz4TZ.png)

-2. ### it probably won't look like mine, but that's totally fine. everything i do in this tutorial should work for you the same way.
+2. ### it probably won't look like mine, but that's totally fine. everything I do in this tutorial should work for you the same way.
 ![screenshot](http://i.imgur.com/Kmg9j0T.png)

 3. ### `cd` into your Desktop